csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 ## Development requirements

 The app is developed with Node.js + Express.js + React + MongoDB with node@v14.16.1 and npm@v7.24.1.
-The app has three components: server, client-app, admin-dashboard; each runs and builds individually.
+The app has three components: server, client-app, admin-dashboard; each runs and builds independently.
+The app is hosted by Heroku, database is supported by MongoDB Atlas.

 ### Requirements